taocao/second-brain-ai-assistant-course/README.md

 ## License

-This course is an open-source project released under the MIT license.
-Thus, as long you distribute our LICENSE and acknowledge our work, you can safely clone or fork this project and use it as a source of inspiration for your educational projects (e.g., work, university, college degree, personal projects, etc.).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.